mattcbaker/blip/README.md

 ### Common questions
  - **Why doesn't the API have methods for each HTTP verb, e.g. GET, POST, PUT?**
    - No doubt these convenience methods are handy.
 But, they aren't without a cost -- increasing the API surface.
-Blip has chosen to have as small an API surface as possible, so we've decided to forego those convenience methods.
+Blip has chosen to have as small an API surface as possible, so we've decided to forego the verb convenience methods.
  - **Why return a `Buffer` for the body?**
    - This choice is rooted in the fact that Node is based on streams.
 Node serves HTTP response bodies in streams, Blip tries to make your life a little easier by loading that stream into a buffer.
 If you'd like the `utf8` encoding of the body, [buffer.toString()](https://nodejs.org/api/buffer.html#buffer_buf_tostring_encoding_start_end) is your friend.